Skip to main content

 St. Jude is the only National Cancer Institute-designated Comprehensive Cancer Center devoted solely to children.
 The center has received the highest possible ranking of “exceptional” in its two most recent NCI reviews.
 In 2022, the NCI extended its grant funding period based on sustained extraordinary progress, stability and longevity.
 The center also develops and leads numerous innovative clinical trials with national and international collaborating sites for children with cancer.

-In addition, St. Jude leverages its Center of Excellence in Data-Driven Discovery to advance research and accelerate breakthroughs in childhood cancer.
-By using vast genomic data and fostering collaborative efforts with researchers worldwide, St. Jude identifies novel treatment approaches, ultimately increasing childhood cancer survival rates.
-Through St. Jude Cloud, St. Jude fosters global collaboration, enabling researchers to work with expansive datasets, contribute their findings, and apply new insights to improve treatment strategies for childhood cancer and other diseases.
-This integrated strategy enables rapid innovation and enhances the precision of therapeutic interventions.
+In addition, St. Jude is leveraging its Center of Excellence in Data-Driven Discovery to advance research and accelerate breakthroughs in childhood cancer.
+Using vast genomic data and fostering collaborative efforts with researchers worldwide, St. Jude identifies novel treatment approaches, ultimately increasing childhood cancer survival rates.

-To ensure children around the globe have access to lifesaving treatments, St. Jude launched the Global Platform for Access to Childhood Cancer Medicines alongside the World Health Organization (WHO).
+To ensure children around the world have access to lifesaving treatments, St. Jude launched the Global Platform for Access to Childhood Cancer Medicines alongside the World Health Organization (WHO).
 The collaboration will provide an uninterrupted supply of quality-assured cancer medicines to treat children with cancer in low- and middle-income countries where childhood cancer survival rates are less than 30%, far below rates in higher-income countries.

-"The greatest risk factor for a child dying from cancer is where they live,” said Carlos Rodriguez-Galindo, MD, St. Jude Global director and executive vice-president.
+“The greatest risk factor for a child dying from cancer is where they live,” said Carlos Rodriguez-Galindo, MD, St. Jude Global director and executive vice president.
 “Children in low- and middle-income countries face survival rates far below those in high-income countries.
-St. Jude, along with our partners, is committed to changing this disparity by expanding access to quality care, treatments, and medicines for every child who needs it."
+St. Jude, along with our partners, is committed to changing this disparity by expanding access to quality care, treatments and medicines for every child who needs it.”

 “Being named one of the top children’s cancer programs every year since the survey began speaks to the incredible contributions our employees make every day in the clinic, in the laboratory and around the world,” said James R. Downing, MD, St. Jude president and chief executive officer.
 “In the past year, we have made strategic gains in fundamental science, childhood cancer, pediatric catastrophic diseases, global impact, infrastructure, talent and culture.
 We welcome the best and brightest in the field to join us in our mission to find cures and save children across the nation and throughout the world.”